AdMoR/admor.github.io/_posts/2024-02-26-The cheapest deep learning workstation.markdown

 These numbers are unfortunately hiding a few things :

-- Power consumption : it will be hot in the room hosting your new machine.
+- 🔋- Power consumption : it will be hot in the room hosting your new machine
-- Lower performance : the GPU are a bit outdated, inference performance will be below the professional cards
+- 📉 -Lower performance : the GPU are a bit outdated, inference performance will be below the professional cards
-- Training : you may consider another setup if you want to train a large model, as it will be much slow and energy hungry
+- 🏃- Training : you may consider another setup if you want to train a large model, as it will be too slow and energy hungry

 But....